 Details on the specific documents required to complete the application will be provided once the student has been assigned a research supervisor and agreement has been reached on the research topic.

-A Bachelor’s degree in Psychology with a CGPA of 3.0 or equivalent
+Bachelor’s Degree A Bachelor’s Degree in Psychology or equivalent with a CGPA of 3.00 AND

 Note: Any other qualifications will be considered on a case-by-case basis.